coderefinery/TTT4HPC_Interactive/content/Working_interactively.md

 - Open OOD
 - Look at the file system, verify it is the cluster
 - Open the Rstudio app
-- Edit the R script
+- Open and edit the R script
 :::